chriskrycho/v5.chriskrycho.com/site/library/Dark Matter.md

 ---
 title: Dark Matter
 subtitle: I could not put this book down.
 Also, it was kind of creepy.
+qualifiers:
     audience: readers of sci-fi or thrillers or both—especially if you have an interest in identity, memory, and the ways they intersect.
 book:
   title: Dark Matter
   author: Blake Crouch